KCLabMTU/pLMSNOSite/README.md

  <p align="center">
- Use Transformer-based Protein Language Model (pLM) for prediction of S-nitrosylation(SNO) modification sites in protein sequences🧬
+ Use Transformer-based Protein Language Model (pLM) for prediction of S-nitrosylation(SNO) modification sites in protein sequences 🧬
  </p>

 ---